Ksenia-Frants/react-mesto-auth/README.md

-# Project: Mesto-React
+# Project: React-mesto-auth

 ## Description

-This is my tenth project work in Yandex-Practicum on the course "Web development".
+This is my twelfth project work in Yandex-Practicum on the course "Web development".
 Here I use React learning skills.

 In my project work, an application for adding pictures or photos is implemented.
 It's like instagram or tumblr.
 Images can be described and liked.
 The profile can be edited by entering your name and occupation.